vacp2p/rfc/content/docs/rfcs/64/README.md

 Nodes are the individual software units using [10/WAKU2](https://rfc.vac.dev/spec/10/) protocols to form a p2p messaging network.
-Nodes, in turn, can participate in a shard as full relayers or by running a combination of protocols suitable for resource-restricted environments.
+Nodes, in turn, can participate in a shard as full relayers, i.e. _relay nodes_, or by running a combination of protocols suitable for resource-restricted environments, i.e. _non-relay nodes_.
-These will be referred to as _relay nodes_ and _non-relay nodes_
-in the rest of this document.
 Nodes can also provide various services to the network, such as storing historical messages or protecting the network against spam.
 See the section on [default services](#default-services) for more.